emilythestrangee/myDFIR_SOC/Day 29 - Elastic Defend Setup Tutorial.md

 **Steps:**

 - **Trigger Detection:**
-    Open the Windows server console and terminate the malicious `svrhost-haji.exe` process.
+    Open the Windows server console and terminate the malicious `svchost-emaan.exe` process.
 Attempt to run the file again to verify whether Elastic Defend blocks it.

 - **Confirm Alert:**
     Check that the EDR triggers a **malware alert** and quarantines the file immediately.